 Galileo was born on 15th February 1564, in Pisa, Italy.
 He was the firstborn to his parents, Vincenzo Galilei and Giulia.
 At the time there is no proper school facility.
 So, he was educated by his father.
 For higher education, he was joined as a medical student at the University of Pisa.
 But he was not very much interested in that field.
 So, he learned mathematics and worked as a professor at the same University in 1589.

-He was very curious to explore the things around him.
-This leads him to conduct an experiment about Aristotle proposed theory.
+He was very curious to explore the surrounding things.
+This leads him to conduct an experiment about Aristotle’s proposed theory.
 Aristotle is a famous philosopher in the 4th century.
 He proposed many theories without any practical conclusion.
 He thought that human belief is enough to make a conclusion for anything without any practical experiment.
 But many scholars opposed his theories.
 Galileo is one of them.

 According to Aristotle, “when we throw the two same objects having different masses to the ground, the object having the higher mass touches the ground first”.
 But this statement was not proven.
 So Galileo conducted an experiment to prove against this statement.
 So, he was taken two objects.
 One is weighted as 100 pounds object and the other is 1 pound only.
 He dropped both the objects at a time from 180 feet height to ground.
 Both objects reach the ground at the same time.
 So he concluded that weight is independent of gravitational pull.